 Deadline: 5 p.m. on Friday, April 21, 2017

 The Orange Branch of the NAACP will award two scholarships to high school seniors.
 GPA must be 3.0 or higher.
 Applications requires brief 400-word essay and a letter of recommendation.
 Application forms available in the Counselors’ Office.

-Two $750 scholarships for Fall 2016 awarded to a senior or current full-time college student who will attend an area accredited college (Lamar campus) or technical school.
-Applicants must be at least 25% Cajun (one grandparent must be 100% or both parents at least 50%).
+Two $750 scholarships for Fall 2018 awarded to a senior or current full-time college student who will attend an area accredited college (one of the Lamar campuses) or technical school.
+Applicants must be at least 25% Cajun French (one grandparent must be 100% or both parents at least 50%).
 Scholarships based on financial need and GPA.
 Application form is available in the Counselors’ Office.